mobilengine-com/digital-site-logistics/README.md

-# Introduction
+# Archived

-This repository contains OpenAPI specifications for the Digital Site Logistics Standard APIs.
+This repository used to contain OpenAPI specifications for the Digital Site Logistics Standard APIs.

-# Generating code & documentation

-## Installation
-* Install Java 1.8 or later, make sure `java.exe` is found in the PATH
-* Install NodeJS 14

-After cloning the repository, run `npm install`.

-## Regenerating the documentation

-Download `swagger.json` from the DTLS API, it can be found on the path `/swagger/vXX/swagger.json`.
-Where vXX is the API version, currently v15.

-Run `npm run redoc`, the documentation will be at `docs\index.html`.
+Now the DTLS Gateway itself serves the API documentation, and the docs can be seen at https://api.dtls.hu/apidoc.html

+This site now redirects to the live server's documentation.